slideloft/new-docs/issuing-assets/publishing-asset-info.md

 ### Currency Documentation

 Information about the asset\(s\) you issue goes into a TOML [array of tables](https://github.com/toml-lang/toml#array-of-tables) called `[[CURRENCIES]]`.
-If you issue multiple assets, you can include them all in one stellar.toml.
+If you issue multiple assets, you can include them all in one bantu.toml.
 Each asset should have its own `[[CURRENCIES]]` entry.

 #### Required

 * `code` The asset code.
 This is one of two key pieces of information that identify your token.
 Without it, your token cannot be listed anywhere.
-* `issuer` The Stellar public key of the issuing account.
+* `issuer` The Bantu public key of the issuing account.
 This is the second key piece of information that identifies your token.
 Without it, your token cannot be listed anywhere.
-* `is_asset_anchored` An indication of whether your token is anchored or native: `true` if your token can be redeemed for an asset outside the Stellar network, `false` if it can’t.
+* `is_asset_anchored` An indication of whether your token is anchored or native: `true` if your token can be redeemed for an asset outside the Bantu network, `false` if it can’t.
 Exchanges use this information to sort tokens by type in listings.
 If you fail to provide it, your token is unlikely to show up in filtered market views.

 If you're issuing anchored \(tethered, stablecoin, asset-backed\) tokens, there are several additional **required** fields: